Depression in adolescents and teenagers. Teenagers and Adolescents are vulnerable to depression. Some reasons are known and some are unknown.

 Avoid irregular diet and substance use to stay away from depression.

-Eating habits is one of the major reason of depression in adolescent and teenagers
+Eating habits are one of the major reasons for depression in adolescents and teenagers

 6. Effect of social media.

 Before social media, people had time to talk, play roam and learn new things.
 Children generally used to have fun in a safe and protected environment.

 However, in the era of social networking, people get connected to an expanded range.
 People are exposed to unending knowledge and an unlimited number of connections.
 This has brought both positive and negative impacts.

 It has opened up the risk of cyberbullying and negative interactions, which can create a vulnerability to depression.
 The Teens of today are the first generation to grow with social media.
 They are apt to navigate through this.
 However, It may not necessarily be that they have the ability to understand the positive and negative consequences of the same.
 The negative impact of technology can be one of the reasons for developing depression in adolescents and teenagers.

 These days, markets are full of cosmetics and fashion products and dresses.
 Beauty salons, spas, and Boutiques are on maximum growth.
 Teens have become immensely conscious of their looks and images.
 During adolescence, the change in body and skin is not under their control.
 They compare themselves to the glowing, confident, happy, carefree images they see in the media.